 Next you have Data Roles.
 These give you access to pages and govern the data that you can view once you have entered a page.
 The page access is applied by adding Job Roles (defined below) to the Data Role, and data access is applied to a Data Role by adding Security Profiles (defined below).
 Again, these are assigned directly to a user account.

-These are somewhat analogous to Permission Lists in PeopleSoft, in that they govern at a fairly low level the permissions required to perform a specific duty (eg. hire an employee).
+These are somewhat analogous to Permission Lists in PeopleSoft, in that they are the building blocks with govern at a fairly low level the permissions required to perform a specific duty (eg. hire an employee).
 A duty role can contain a data role (which would then grant access to data within the functional pages that it has allowed access to).
 These are not assigned directly to a user account.
+Duty Roles can contain other Duty Roles.

 Security profiles are analogous to data security in the PeopleSoft world.
 There are 8 types of Security Profile (Person, Organisation, Position, Country, Legislative Data Group, Document Type, Payroll and Payroll Flow) and a host of predelivered Security Profiles.
 These cannot be deleted or amended, but new Security Profiles can be created.